Proforma invoice: what it is, when and how to use it

 Send pro forma invoices primarily when customers request them, typically after agreeing on terms but before finalising the sale.

-• Use for import or export transactions that need customs documentation
+- international transactions: use when import or export shipments need customs documentation

-• Issue the final sales invoice only after you receive customer confirmation
+- final invoice timing: issue the final sales invoice only after receiving customer confirmation

 How to create a pro forma invoice

-2. Label clearly as "Pro forma invoice" to avoid payment confusion
+- Label the document clearly as "Pro forma invoice" to prevent payment confusion

-4. Check your accounting software for pro forma invoice features to avoid accidentally creating a sales invoice
+- Check your accounting software for pro forma invoice features to prevent accidentally creating a sales invoice

 Managing pro forma invoices with the right tools

-You need to track your pro forma invoices, convert them to final sales invoices when the deal is confirmed, and keep them separate from your official accounting records.
-The right tools help you do this easily.
+The right tools help you track pro forma invoices, convert them to final sales invoices, and keep them separate from your official accounting records.

 Is a pro forma invoice legally binding?